Freetz-NG/speed-to-fritz/trunk/co-new/replace/README.txt

 		use pulldown to see shortcuts

-3. (Xming window server and pulseaudio sound server is automaticaly stated (see: settings.txt).
+3. (Xming window server and pulseaudio sound server is automaticaly stated via settings.txt.

 4. Login as normal user.
 	Type in: 'p' followed by Enter key in Console(NT) or Console (FTLK) to bring up a XFCE4 menu and start a terminal session.

 	Depending on the image in uses this may vary.
-Read README.XXX on sourceforge.net to the image in use.
-The installer presents a page where one can select the image for download, there is also a link to each Image that brings up the README.XXX within the internet explorer.
+	Read the README.XXX on sourceforge.net to the image in use.
+	The installer presents a page where
+	one can select the image for download, there is also a link to each Image that brings up the README.XXX within the internet explorer.
+	Or on:
+	http://sourceforge.net/projects/speedlinux/files/[subfolder named like the image]
+	You also finnd the corresponding README.XXX file.

 	'termianl' or 'konsole' shuld always be usabel.

 Type in: 'cd Desktop'